-Differential Equations is a course covering solutions to the more common types of ordinary differential equations, especially those of first and second order, with emphasis on geometrical and physical interpretations.
+Differential Equations is a course covering solutions and applications to the more common types of ordinary differential equations, especially those of first and second order, with emphasis on geometrical and physical interpretation.
 Other topics include LaPlace Transforms, Initial Value Problems, Eigen Values, Eigen Vectors, and Solutions of Systems of Differential Equations.
-Utilizes Maple software to teach students how to use technology to solve application problems from science, business, and engineering.
 Spring.

 Prerequisite: MAT 3361 and MAT 3302.
-Four semester hours